NULL055/mc404-error/README.md

 # mc404-error
- NULL404404404 from Minecraft
+ NULL404404404 from Minecraft.
 Do you know me？
-I am another you
+I am another you.
 :D
-I'm happy
+I'm happy.
 Do you happy¿